Event: 10k and 5k Chicago Run in the Dark

 For any queries relating to this event please feel free to contact James Dolan via email (email@example.com).

-The start and finish line will be located in downtown Chicago at Millennium Park (on Michigan Avenue) .
-The run will wind through park and extend from Randolph (north border) down to Roosevelt (south border) before winding back up Michigan Avenue to where we started.
-We have used part of this route in prior runs, and the skyline, Cloud Gate, and Art Institute offer a great backdrop for a “brisk” run in November.
-The 5km run will finish back where we started near Michigan Ave and Washington, while any committed stoic 10km runners loop around one extra time while braving the November Chicago winds.
+The start and finish line will be located in downtown Chicago at Maggie Daley Park.
+The run will wind through park and cross Lake Shore Drive to run along the Lakeshore Path towards the museum campus before crossing back under Lake Shore Drive and winding back up Columbus Drive to the starting point.
+The skyline, Buckingham Fountain, and the Field Museum offer a great backdrop for a “brisk” run in November.
+The 5km run will finish back where we started, while any committed stoic 10km runners loop around one extra time while braving the November Chicago winds.